f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP ifIndex
 ------------

-You can poll the following SNMP OID to get detailed Interface stats for each physical port on the BX100 blades and also for Link Aggregation Groups that have been configured.
-Note that you will only see interfaces and LAGs that are configured within the chassis partition you are monitoring.
-You will not have visibility into other chassis partition interfaces of LAGs unless you poll them directly.
+You can poll the following SNMP OID to get detailed Interface stats for each physical port on the BX110 blades, and also for Link Aggregation Groups that have been configured.
+Note, that you will only see interfaces and LAGs that are configured within the chassis partition you are monitoring.
+You will not have visibility into other chassis partition interfaces or LAGs unless you poll those chasssis partitions directly.

 **NOTE: Stats for LAG interfaces are not currently populated.**